 The Department of Electronics and Materials Science conducts practical education and research in the field of electronic devices and energy-related devices essential for industries such as the energy sector, transportation equipment industry including automobiles, and the electrical and electronic equipment industry, based on the fundamentals of electronic physics engineering and materials chemistry.
-In this department, there are two courses.

 We are engaged in cutting-edge research using the keywords: organic materials, inorganic materials, optical materials, and energy materials.
 Through these efforts, we aim to cultivate individuals who are proficient in both materials and devices fields, capable of leading advancements in science and technology.